Nelson McKeeby logo

 Layout of the Remarker

-Remarker (side elevation)
+Remarker Graphic (side elevation)

 The Remarker is a five-year old four-mast merchant trader laid down in Kemeya (and island near Cycus and home to the powerful family from which Nazira, Abelard, and Nawaz came from) and sold to a pirate combine before at the start of the events chronicled in On Other Shores.
 She was built mostly from oak using pegged plank-and-rib construction from hardwood harvested on Cycus.
 The woods used included almahujni alhadidiu (ironwood or mahagony), zayt al'arz (red oil cedar) and khashab albaluwt alramadiu (spider oak).
 Some of her structure was replaced after strom damage with an unknown oine variety.
 Unlike longshore traders, which are made from cheaper spruce or gum trees, the Remarker's combination of wood variants serve to cancel out defects found in individual lumber variants.
 The one noted weakness of these designs os that fire can catch the upper decks, whose cedar is oily and burnable.